sercankulcu/sercankulcu.github.io/_pages/art-webgl.md

   <a class="art-card" href="/art/webgl/yayla-gecesi/">
     <img src="/images/art/webgl/yayla-gecesi.png" alt="The Milky Way over a plateau with a glowing tent and a campfire, rendered in 3D" loading="lazy" width="960" height="540">
     <span class="art-title">Night on the Plateau</span>
-    <span class="art-meta">A moonless night on a high plateau: the Milky Way over dark ridges, a tent glowing from a lantern inside, a dying campfire and fireflies blinking in the grass · three.js · 48 s loop</span>
+    <span class="art-meta">A moonless night on a high plateau: the Milky Way over dark ridges, a tent glowing from a lantern inside, a teapot on the stones of a dying campfire and fireflies blinking in the grass · three.js · 48 s loop</span>
   </a>

   <a class="art-card" href="/art/webgl/avlu-sonbahar/">